-Brenda's Final Sunday is next Sunday, February 20.
-It will be followed by a farewell morning tea after the 10:00 a.m. eucharist.
-Donations for a farewell gift for Brenda may be left in a collection plate available at all three services today and also next Sunday.
-Alternatively, donations can be left at the Parish Office.
+Brenda's Final Sunday will be on Sunday February 20, followed by a farewell morning tea after the 10:00 a.m. eucharist.
+Donations for a farewell gift for Brenda may be left in a collection plate available at all three services today and on each of the next two Sundays.
+Alternatively, donations can also be left at the Parish Office.
 For any queries, please contact Helen Baddeley, Andrea King or Judy Mallinson.

-Book Group will meet tomorrow Monday, 14 February at 2.00 p.m. in the North Room.
+Book Group will meet on Monday, 14 February at 2.00 p.m. in the North Room.
 The book for discussion is Sarah Winman's Still Life.